Motteo1/alx-higher_level_programming/0x02-python-import_modules/README.md

    "https://github.com/holbertonschool/0x02.py/raw/master/hidden_4.pyc")
 5. Imports the variable a from the file variable_load_5.py and prints its value
 6. Imports all functions from the file calculator_1.pyand handles basic operations (Sample usage: ./100-my_calculator.py 5 / 7 )
+7. Prints #pythoniscool via importing another file that prints it